 Alton Brown looks at the nutritional challenges of making his own energy bars, and concocts a Protein Bar, a Granola Bar and a Brown Rice Crispy Bar.

 Alton Brown investigates the ins and outs of ordering, eating, shopping for and even making basic sushi.
 With plenty of history thrown in, Alton offers recipes for Sushi Rice and California Rolls.

-Join host Alton Brown as he dives deep into the pantry to investigate the many facets of vinegar.
-Learn the secrets of this ancient elixir and some darned cleaver ways to get it into your food, including Grilled Romaine and Sauerbraten.
+Alton Brown dives deep into the pantry to investigate the many facets of vinegar.
+Learn the secrets of this ancient elixir and some darned clever ways to get it into your food, including Grilled Romaine and Sauerbraten.

 Join host Alton Brown as he figures out how to build a better meatball, puts a muffin pan to new uses in his Baked Meatball recipe and resuscitates that 60's party classic, Swedish Meatballs.

 Although the avocado is best known for its starring roll in guacamole, Alton Brown shows how this multifaceted culinary actor can also take on rolls usually played by eggs, butter and even shortening, with Avocado Ice Cream, Avocado Buttercream Frosting and Avocado Compound Butter.

 Join host Alton Brown as he looks into the past, future and present of the very handy Pocket Pie.
 As for fillings, how do curry mango, chocolate and beef stew grab you?